heywardshark50h/awesome-llm-apps/README.md

 <div align="center">

-2026-06-08@heywardshark50h This is a Fork of [Awesome LLM Apps,](https://github.com/Shubhamsaboo/awesome-llm-apps) Current Focus:
+2026-06-08@heywardshark50h This is a Fork of [Awesome LLM Apps,](https://github.com/Shubhamsaboo/awesome-llm-apps)
+Apps im using from this fork:
+1
+2

 # Awesome LLM Apps